-Minimize use of abbreviations even at conferences, seminars, and lectures- practice what you preach
+Minimize the use of abbreviations even at conferences, seminars, and lectures- practice what you preach

-Ensure that all drug names, dosages, and frequency are spelled out
+Ensure that all drug names, dosages, and frequencies are spelled out

-Prohibit use of medical abbreviations on all patient charts, discharge forms, consent forms and prescriptions
+Prohibit the use of medical abbreviations on all patient charts, discharge forms, consent forms, and prescriptions

 Encourage junior staff to communicate with senior staff who write the abbreviations before carrying out the order

 Encourage junior staff to report staff who regularly use abbreviations